Gold Medal Flour Products Recalled Due To Salmonella Contamination

 The recall is being issued for the potential presence of Salmonella Infantis, which was discovered during sampling of the 5-pound bag product, the Food and Drug Administration (FDA) said.

-All other types of Gold Medal Flour are not affected by this recall.
+No other types of Gold Medal Flour are affected by this recall.

 Consumers are asked to check their pantries and dispose of the product affected by this recall.